 "Members of the public, especially those who have a weakened immune system, such as renal patients, should pay extra attention to personal hygiene.
-Registered pharmaceutical products should be used and instructions given by healthcare professionals should be followed if they need to carry out wound care on their own.
 Antiseptic products not indicated for wound care should not be used for that purpose or on broken skin.
-The public should seek medical advice if in doubt," a spokesman for the DH said.
+The public should also follow the instructions given by healthcare professionals on wound care and should seek medical advice if in doubt," a spokesman for the DH said.

 "According to the Infection Control Guidelines on Nephrology Services in Hong Kong, sterile solution of 0.9 per cent sodium chloride or antiseptic solution (e.g. aqueous chlorhexidine 0.05 per cent) can be used for peritoneal catheter exit site cleansing," the spokesman said.

 "Normal saline (solution of 0.9 per cent sodium chloride) is a commonly used cleansing fluid.
 As it is similar to human body fluid, it does not irritate wound tissues and causes less pain when applied.
 Antiseptics may irritate the wound or cause an allergic reaction.
 Generally, a non-infected wound could be cleansed with normal saline and antiseptics are not required, while an infected wound must be managed according to a doctor's instructions," the spokesman added.

 Under the Trade Descriptions Ordinance, any person who supplies goods with a false trade description in the course of trade or business, or has in possession of any goods for sale with a false trade description, commits an offence.
 The maximum penalty upon conviction is a fine of $500,000 and imprisonment for five years.

 For more information on wound care, please visit www.elderly.gov.hk/english/healthy_ageing/home_safety/wound_care.html.